kostiyaNEAR/Grants-Program/2skylab.md

 - **Full-Time Equivalent (FTE):** 4
 - **Total Costs:** 40,000
 - **Notes:** The milestones in relation to developement of app encomopass 24,000 USD, remainder 16,000 encompasses paying 4 months of FT positions for
 1. Social media management/ influencers, 2.
-Project management/ laison 3. other necessary operations to engage users with our app and attract external investments in order to keep building tools for our broser extension app.
+Project management/ laison 3. other necessary operations to engage users with our app and attract external investments in order to keep building tools for our browser extension app.

 ### Milestone 1 - Mintbase Integration